Back to Blog

 The Content Studio is particularly valuable for marketing teams.
 You can store brand assets, approved images, and saved content blocks in a central library.
 Anyone on the team can access them, which keeps campaigns consistent without constant oversight.
 Upload your logo once, set your brand colors, and every team member builds emails that look like they came from the same designer.

-The limitation is that you can't use the builder without using Mailchimp's full platform.
+The limitation is that you can't use the builder without using Mailchimp's full platform, and pricing scales aggressively with list size.
 If you're considering a switch to a different ESP, you'd lose access to the builder.
 For teams evaluating their options, this lock-in is worth considering carefully.

 5. Unlayer - Best Balance of Simple and Powerful